Zy8712/drive-to-drive-transfer/README.md

 Easily copy a folder (and its contents) from a **Shared Drive** to your **Google Drive** using this simple Apps Script.

 ---

+> [!IMPORTANT]
+> Please read and follow the instructions carefully in order to perform the Drive transfers successfully.

 ## ✨ Features